api3dao/airnode/packages/operation/README.md

 ### 6. requests

-There are currently three types of requests that can be made.
-You can learn more about these request types in the [request documentation](https://github.com/api3dao/api3-docs/blob/master/request-response-protocol/request.md)
+There are currently two types of requests that can be made.
+Template and Full requests.

 **Shared Fields**